 - Germany in the Media (GERM 112)

-His research interests focus on service-learning and community engagement in Spanish.
+His research interests focus on service-learning, community engagement and the teaching of environmental issues in German and Spanish.

 - Co-editor of Learning the Language of Global Citizenship: Service-Learning in Applied Linguistics (Anker, 2007)

 - Co-editor of Juntos: Community Partnerships in Spanish and Portuguese (Thomson & Heinle, 2003)